ulixee/hero/docs/main/BasicInterfaces/Tab.md

 ### tab.flowCommand*(commandFn, exitState? | options?)* {#flow-command}

-A FlowCommand allows you define a "recovery" boundary in the case where an AwaitedDom error triggers a FlowHandler and modifies your page state.
+A FlowCommand allows you define a "recovery" boundary in the case where an AwaitedDOM error triggers a FlowHandler and modifies your page state.
 In some cases, you may wish to ensure that a series of commands are re-run instead of a single failing command.
 For instance, if you lose focus on a modal-window field in the middle of typing, you will want to run the logic that prompted the modal-window to show up.

 FlowCommands can define an `exitState`, which will be tested before moving on.
 An `exitState` is a [`State`](#wait-for-state) object or callback function defined the same as the parameter to [`waitForState`](#wait-for-state).
 If your function completes and the `exitState` cannot be satisfied, all FlowHandlers will be triggered and the function will try again (up to the `maxRetries` times provided in options).